juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 cv2.destroyAllWindows()

 ```

+# Having fun
-By running the script above you can test the net with the video you desire, in this particular case, I'm testing it with the Obama speech.
+By running the script above you can test the trained network with any video you want:

 {: .center}
 ![pic](../images/giphyob.gif)